kognifai/Galore/SDK-documentation/casestudy.md

 -   Actual prices

-In order to get all these data connected to our Galore system, we will use a suitable Kognifai Edge solution \<insert reference\>.
-Here we will set up the "Connectors" to gather all the data from the various data producing systems.
-The edge solution will automatically set up an asset model in Galore that might look something like this:
+In order to get all these data connected to our Galore system, we use a suitable Kognsberg Edge solution \<insert reference\>.
+Here we set up the **Connectors** to gather all the data from the various data producing systems.
+The edge solution automatically sets up an asset model in Galore that might look something like this:

 ![EdgeModel](https://github.com/kognifai/Galore/blob/master/.attachments/EdgeModel.png)